nuken/kid-games/README.md

 ---

 ## <a id="walled-garden"></a>🛡️ The Walled Garden
-The core philosophy of Nuken LMS is complete isolation from the "wild web."
+The core philosophy is complete isolation from the "wild web."
 * **Zero External Footprint:** No Google Analytics, no third-party fonts, and no outbound links.
 * **Internal Messaging System:** Students can send messages (e.g., emojis, encouragement) to family members or other students *only* within the local system.
 * **Data Sovereignty:** All progress data, messages, and user accounts reside 100% on your own server.